Chart Color Schemes

 Willaston is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Willaston, as per the latest Census evaluation, 86.1% of dwellings were houses, with the remaining 13.9% comprising semi-detached properties, apartments, and other dwelling types.
+Dwelling structure in Willaston, as evaluated at the latest Census, comprised 86.1% houses and 13.9% other dwellings.
 In comparison, Adelaide metro had 86.9% houses and 13.1% other dwellings.
-Home ownership in Willaston stood at 34.5%, with mortgaged dwellings accounting for 41.1% and rented dwellings making up 24.5%.
-The median monthly mortgage repayment in the area was $1,213, lower than Adelaide metro's average of $1,500.
-The median weekly rent figure in Willaston was recorded at $300, compared to Adelaide metro's $290.
+Home ownership in Willaston was 34.5%, with mortgaged dwellings at 41.1% and rented dwellings at 24.5%.
+The median monthly mortgage repayment in the area was $1,213, below Adelaide metro's average of $1,500.
+Median weekly rent in Willaston was $300, compared to Adelaide metro's $290.
 Nationally, Willaston's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing